-Here $\mathbf{cost}(b \to c | a \to b)$ denotes the cost of sending a packet from b to c, conditioned on that the packet arrived from a.
+Here $\operatorname{cost}(b \to c | a \to b)$ denotes the cost of sending a packet from b to c, conditioned on that the packet arrived from a.
 The central issue is to properly define the link costs and compute them.
 Let us begin by reviewing a conventional (unconditional) link metric.
-A popular link quality metric in the literature is the expected transmission count (ETX) [2].
+A popular link quality metric in the literature is the expected transmission count (ETX) [3].
 This metric estimates the number of transmissions, including retransmissions, needed to send a unicast packet across a link.
 The ETX metric is a characterization of the amount of resource consumed by a packet transmission.

 We now describe how to define a conditional link metric to model the resource saving due to network coding.
 With network coding, several packets may share a ride in the air.
 Naturally, the passengers can share the airfare.
 In effect, each participating source packet is getting a discount.
 Such a discount, however, cannot be accurately modeled by an unconditional metric such as ETX, because the applicability of the discount depends on the previous hop of the packet.
 We propose a conditional link metric called the expected resource consumption (ERC), which models the cost saving due to network coding.
 Consider a packet sent in the air.
 If it is a mixture of k source packets, then each ingredient source packet is charged $\frac{1}{k}$ the resource consumed by the packet transmission.
-The resource consumed could be measured in terms of, e.g., air time, or consumed energy.
+The resource consumed by the transmission could be measured in terms of, e.g., air time, or consumed energy.

-Computation of Expected Resource Consumption (ERC) We now explain how to concretely compute the ERC.
+Computation of Expected Resource Consumption

+(ERC) We now explain how to concretely compute the ERC.
 Each node maintains a WireInfoTable.
 Each row of the table contains the measured statistics about a wire.
-A wire is a virtual link that connects an incoming and outgoing link from a node (connected the past and future hop), e.g. $e{i,j} \rightarrow e{j,k}$ , which crosses the current node $v_j$ .
-A cost of a wire $e{i,j} \rightarrow e{j,k}$ represents the conditional cost $\operatorname{COSt}(j \rightarrow k|i \rightarrow j)$ .
+A wire is a virtual link that connects an incoming and outgoing link from a node (connected the past and future hop), e.g. $e{i,j} \rightarrow e{j,k}$ , which crosses the current node $v_i$ .
 The packets forwarded by the current node can be classified into categories associated with the wires.
 A packet that is received along $e{i,j}$ and sent along $e{j,k}$ falls into the category " $e{i,j} \rightarrow e{j,k}$ ".
+For each wire category, we collect the total number of packets sent and the total resource consumed in a sliding time window.
+The total resource consumption is obtained by adding the resource consumption for each sent packet.
+A simple charging model is used in our current implementation.
+For example, if a source packet across wire $e{i,j} \rightarrow e{j,k}$ is sent in a mixture of 3 packets, we set the resource consumption of this source packet as 1/3 of the ETX of link $e{i,k}$ .
+(We could also use ETT [5] in lieu of ETX.)